 An old system not only bleeds cash in extra power bills but also in more frequent maintenance schedules, downtime and reworking jobs impacted by improperly functioning tools.
 When assessing whether you can afford a new air system it’s important to look at the overt costs (replacement parts and lost working hours) and the hidden costs (creeping inefficiency and degradation over time).
 It’s also important to look at the flow-on costs that might not be financial.
 Could your turnaround time be faster, as a business, with more effective tools?
 Would this enable you to increase capacity without hiring more people and take on more work?
 Would your competitor’s customers identify the difference in quality and switch to you?

 When looking at whether you can afford a new air system, or regular maintenance on your existing system to keep it going as long as possible, the real question to ask is whether your business can afford to not focus on your air system.

-From master maintenance programmes that have an expert analyse, assess and maintain your system to complete fitouts of new systems, the team at Industrial Air Systems can help you become more efficient, and save you money in the long-run.
+From master maintenance programmes that have an expert analyse, assess and maintain your system to complete fitouts of new systems and leak detection tests, the team at Industrial Air Systems can help you become more efficient, and save you money in the long-run.